 Source: United States Department of Agriculture, Food Security Status of US Households in 2018

 In addition, every day, thousands of people—working with their neighbors and community—are finding ways out of Poverty USA by strengthening families, creating jobs, and improving neighborhoods.
-For nearly five decades, CCHD has supported nearly 12,000 community-based projects led by low-income people through our grant program.
+For more than five decades, CCHD has supported nearly 12,000 community-based projects led by low-income people through our grant program.
 Read some of their stories.